Skip to content

 Localtonians wish a Happy Birthday to Lexington native Sweet Evening Breeze, born in 1892.

-Localtonians wish a Happy Birthday to Millersburg native Blanton Long Collier, born in 1906.
+Localtonians wish a Happy Birthday to Millersburg (Bourbon County) native Blanton Long Collier, born in 1906.
 He attended Paris High School, and after graduating from Georgetown College, he returned to his old high school to teach and coach sports for 16 years.
 After the war, Paul Brown, a Navy friend, hired Collier as an assistant coach for the Browns, a team under formation in the All-America Football Conference (AAFC).
 After seven years as Brown’s top aide, a span over which the Cleveland team won five league championships, Collier took a job as head football coach at Kentucky in 1954.
 His Kentucky Wildcats teams amassed a 41–36–3 win-loss-tie record over eight seasons.
 His coaching staff at Kentucky featured future coaching legends Chuck Knox, Howard Schnellenberger, and Don Shula.

 Localtonians wish a Happy Birthday to Lexington native Thomas Pearce Bell, born in 1922.
 Bell played football under John Heber at Henry Clay High School and A.D.
 Kirwan at UK.
 Coach Bear Bryant encouraged Bell to officiate SEC games in 1952.
 After ten years in the SEC, Bell moved to the NFL, where he became one of the most celebrated and respected NFL referees.
 He led the referee crews in five NFC championship games, two AFC championship games, and two Super Bowls III and VII.